radhamadhabdalai/MiLan/Chapter-8/README.md

 3. Chat-GPT
 Software- torch

-Refernces - A. Karpathy Kaggle
+References - A. Karpathy in Kaggle site

+4. Sengtimental Analysis

+Reference- An easy tutorial about Sentiment Analysis with Deep Learning and Keras _ by Sergio Virahonda _ Towards Data Science

 # important notice- The google collab drive packages are commented as of now.